vtexdocs/help-center-content/docs/known-issues/en/incorrect-delivery-calculation-when-one-of-the-slas-doesnt-have-all-items.md

 ---
-title: 'Incorrect delivery calculation when one of the SLAs doesn't have all items'
+title: "Incorrect delivery calculation when one of the SLAs doesn't have all items"
 id: 57rd31npt6iWcOQm0gIAMA
 status: PUBLISHED
 createdAt: 2018-08-06T18:50:44.391Z